top of page

 Its a great option if you want to avoid the heat or don't want to ride a bike/ walk around the island.
 To get tickets you will want to visit to the nearest Udo bus ticket office which will be near where you arrived.
 The shuttle bus stops at all the major sites around the island and you can hop on and off as necessary.
 The buses come around every 15 minutes so let that guide how long you stay at each place.
 It is the option we chose and we found it quite easy and the buses did run on time however don't be surprised if you can't find a seat as it gets quite packed :)

 Some of the highlights we enjoyed was trying their famous peanut ice cream.
-We stopped at a place called "Jimmy's Natural Ice Cream" and it was amazing, I would highly recommend you try it!
+We stopped at a place called 'Jimmy's Natural Ice Cream' and it was amazing, I would highly recommend you try it!

 Peanut Ice cream from Udo Island